tinymce/tinymce-docs/plugins/table.md

 {{ site.requires_5_5v }}

-This option allows you to use colgroups/cols for columns widths for new tables created by the table plugin.
-Tables inserted by other means, or already existing tables, will not be changed.
+This option adds `colgroups` and `cols` elements to new tables for specifying column widths.
+Existing tables and tables added using `setContent` or paste are unaffected.

 **Type:** `Boolean`